Saturday, April 27, 2024

 So, what to do?
 Is there a way out of the existential dilemma of needing to live and yet being aware of mortality?
 Is there a way to blunt the sharpness of the realization that mortality could just flatten a three-dimensional life into a meaningless nothing?

-Once in a while, what antidote can one take to ward off these feelings and emotions that the internalization of mortality is susceptible to bringing?
+Once in a while, what antidote can one take to temporarily ward off these feelings and emotions that the internalization of mortality is susceptible to bringing?
 A glass of wine?
 A belief in something divine?

 Perhaps, for some of us, there are no permanent resolutions, and the best we can do is learn to manage the conflict.
 We can hope to find ways to maintain a truce between living and dying, while acknowledging that occasionally, a full-blown conflict between the two may erupt.